 With the lens cap attached.

-The Moonshuttle Standard Frame is billed for the GoPro Hero 3, but there’s an important qualification.
-The frame fits well over a GoPro Hero 3 and provides easy access to the buttons, lights, USB socket, and memory card socket.
-But the mics on a GoPro Hero 3 are in a different place than on a GoPro Hero 3+, so with this frame they’re covered over.
+The Moonshuttle Standard Frame is billed as being compatible with the GoPro HERO3, but there’s an important qualification.
+The frame fits well over a GoPro HERO3 and provides easy access to the buttons, lights, USB socket, and memory card socket.
+But the mics on a GoPro HERO3 are in a different place than on a GoPro HERO3+, so with this frame, they’re covered over.
+So if you’re using the onboard microphones to capture sound, this isn’t going to be a good option.

-The frame fits snuggly around the GoPro Hero 3 and gives a secure fit.
+The frame fits snuggly around the HERO3 and gives a secure fit.

-The only difference on a GoPro Hero 3 is that because the mics are in different places, they’re covered by the frame.
+Functionally, the only difference on a GoPro HERO3 is that because the mics are in different places, they’re covered by the frame.

 Does it hold the camera securely?